PowerMops/powermops-site/src/routes/pmops/Lesson-12.md

 convert your definition to use named input parameters or local variables to preserve the value for later calculation.

-Truths, Falsehoods, and Comparisons {#truths_falsehoods_and_comparisons}
+Truths, Falsehoods, and Comparisons
 -----------------------------------

 You may be wondering how the
 `IF`\...`THEN` construction can be useful if it can only determine whether or not the number on the stack is zero.
-You might think that this kind of test would be rather limiting in light of the \"real-world\" decisions that a program may have to make, such as whether two integers are equal to each other, whether one is larger than the other, or whether a number is positive or negative.
+You might think that this kind of test would be rather limiting in light of the "real-world" decisions that a program may have to make, such as whether two integers are equal to each other, whether one is larger than the other, or whether a number is positive or negative.
 Actually, the `IF`\...`THEN` construction frequently